Estimation of partial rankings from sparse, noisy comparisons: Introduction

-In this work we introduce a statistical inference-based ranking framework that intrinsically incorporates partial rankings---rankings where multiple nodes can have the same rank---into its underlying generative model.
-This is accomplished by introducing a hierarchy of uniform Bayesian priors for the underlying rankings of the nodes, which encourages parsimony in the final scores or ranks inferred using the model.
+In this work, we introduce a statistical inference-based ranking framework that intrinsically incorporates partial rankings---rankings where multiple nodes can have the same rank---into its underlying generative model. \footnote{In the context of ranking algorithms, the term \emph{partial ranking} can generally refer either to rankings where only a subset of the items are fully ordered~\cite{pearce2024bayesian, vanichbuncha2017modelling}, or where some of the items are tied in ranking~\cite{fagin2004comparing}.
+In this work, we explicitly refer to partial rankings as rankings with ties.} This is accomplished by introducing a hierarchy of uniform Bayesian priors for the underlying rankings of the nodes, which encourages parsimony in the final scores or ranks inferred using the model.
 This allows us to account for the uncertainty introduced by sparsity in the data by grouping players into the same rank when the data does not provide enough evidence to separate them.
 Furthermore, our method can be extended to accommodate any inference-based ranking method that models comparison outcomes as a function of the underlying scores or ranks of the nodes involved ~\cite{bradley1952rank,de2018physical,jerdee2024luck}.
 We provide a fast nonparametric agglomerative algorithm to infer the partial rankings according to our method, and by fitting our model to a wide range of synthetic and real-world datasets, we find that it often provides a more parsimonious description of the data in the regime of sparse observations.
-As a case study, we apply our method to a faculty hiring network among Computer Science departments at US universities \cite{clauset2015systematic}.
+As a case study, we apply our method to a faculty hiring network among Computer Science departments at U.S. universities \cite{clauset2015systematic}.
 The picture that emerges is that of a well-separated hierarchy dominated by a small group of elite universities whose rankings are not meaningfully different statistically, with very little upward mobility across the ranking groups.